 NetherRealm Studios’ latest iteration of the Mortal Kombat franchise is easily the most content-rich fighting game of the last five years.
 The Ultimate edition wraps all of its new characters and game modes in a single package to get new players right up to speed.

 Inside, players will not only find a sprawling, 37-character roster full of Mortal Kombat classics and special guest characters like Robocop and The Joker but also a plethora of side content that leaps far past the competition.

 Suppose you’re not interested in online competition.
-Mortal Kombat 11 Ultimate has an impressive, eight-hour cinematic story mode and a whole boatload of unlockables to customize your favorite character that you can then use in any of the game’s versus modes.
+Mortal Kombat 11 Ultimate has an impressive, eight-hour cinematic story mode and a whole boatload of unlockable to customize your favourite character that you can then use in any of the game’s versus modes.
 Each of these makes this one of the best fighting games for hardcore fans and casuals alike.

 Similar to Mortal Kombat 11, Street Fighter V: Champion Edition consolidates four seasons’ worth of content into a single package.

 Since its arcade origins, Street Fighter has been a cornerstone of the fighting game community, and Street Fighter V is no different.
 With explosive but straightforward, ground-focused gameplay, the lessons you learn in Street Fighter V easily transfer to other games.

 Due to its old-school origins, you’d be hard-pressed to find a fighting game player who doesn’t know how to play Street Fighter, so if you’re interested in learning and growing as a player, consider picking this up.